Evelyn Barker: France and Belgium

-In October 1939, one month after the start of the Second World War, Barker took his brigade to France as part of the British Expeditionary Force (BEF).
+In October 1939, one month after the outbreak of the Second World War, Barker took his brigade to France as part of the British Expeditionary Force (BEF).
 The 10th Brigade formed part of the 4th Division.
 After many months of relative inactivity, called the Phoney War, Germany on 10 May launched its assault on the Western Front.
 Barker was on leave in England and immediately returned to France.
 The division advanced to Brussels but, after a strategic reverse in the campaign, was forced to retreat soon afterwards.
 On 27 May, Barker's brigade was briefly transferred to the 5th Division and fought to hold the Ypres-Comines canal against an assault by three German divisions.
 The day after, Barker and his brigade were ordered to retreat to Dunkirk.
 His brigade sustained heavy losses during the campaign, and was evacuated to England on 31 May.
 The historian Peter Young, then a platoon commander in Barker's brigade, was impressed by Barker during this period and wrote he was "the coolest man you could wish to see under fire.
 He seemed to like it; indeed I feel sure that he did.
 He liked to observe his officers and men in times of stress, because it helped to weigh them up.
 After so many years I am not ashamed to confess that I always felt braver when he was present".

 Home front

-In England, he retained command of the brigade until 5 October 1940.
+In England, Barker retained command of the 10th Infantry Brigade until 5 October 1940.
 He then spent the next two months as member of a Transportation Committee, which saw him temporarily reduced to the rank of colonel.
 He was mentioned in despatches on 26 July, and made a Commander of the Order of the British Empire on 20 August for his services in France and Belgium.

-On 11 February 1941, Barker was promoted to the acting rank of major-general and made General Officer Commanding (GOC) of the 54th (East Anglian) Infantry Division.
-During his tenure, Barker trained the division to prepare them to repel a potential German invasion.
+On 11 February 1941, Barker was promoted to the acting rank of major general and made General Officer Commanding (GOC) 54th (East Anglian) Infantry Division.
+During his tenure, Barker trained the division to prepare to repel a potential German invasion.
 On 30 April 1943, Barker became GOC of the 49th (West Riding) Infantry Division.

-The 49th Division had previously garrisoned Iceland and adopted a polar bear as its insignia.
+The 49th Division had previously garrisoned Iceland and adopted a polar bear for its insignia.
 Barker believed the original design looked too timid and had the polar bear redesigned into a more aggressive-looking animal.
 When Barker became GOC, the division had been selected to join the British Second Army to take part in the Allies' invasion of Normandy.
 It was initially assigned to be an assault division in the opening of the invasion and as a result Barker had his men undertake amphibious warfare training.
 On 1 January 1944, Barker was made a Companion of the Order of the Bath.
-In early 1944, the invasion plan was updated and the 49th Division assigned to a follow-up role rather than being an assault division.
+In early 1944, the invasion plan was updated and the 49th Division was assigned to a follow-up role rather than being an assault division.